 Here is how to activate your ticket.

-Your entrance ticket is good for one day only, but you can enter as many times as you want while your ticket is still valid.
+Your entrance ticket is valid for one day only, but you can enter as many times as you want while your ticket is still valid.

-Restrictions are only active on weekdays (Monday, Tuesday, Wednesday, Thursday, and Friday) from 7:30 AM to 7:30 PM, with the exception of Thursday.
-Thursday’s hours are 7:30 AM to 6:30 PM.
-On public holidays, the area is also open free of charge.
+Restrictions are only active on weekdays (Monday, Tuesday, Wednesday, Thursday, and Friday) from 7:30 AM to 7:30 PM.
+On public holidays, the area is open free of charge.
 The weekends (Saturday and Sunday) also offer access without a ticket.

 Entrance is free in any of the following cases: